SL(2,C) group action on Cohomological field theories: Introduction

 Denote by $\M{g}{k}$ the moduli space of stable genus $g$ curves with $k$ marked points.
-Let $V = \langle e_1, \dots, e_n \rangle$ be a finite dimensional vector space with a non--degenerate scalar product $\eta$.
-A Cohomological field theory on the state space $(V, \eta)$ is a system of linear maps

-for all $g,k$ such that $\M{g}{k}$ exists and is non--empty.
+Let $V$ be a $n$--dimensional $\CC$--vector space with a non--degenerate scalar product $\eta$.
+A Cohomological field theory on the state space $(V, \eta)$ is a system of linear maps $ \Lambda_{g,k}: V^{\otimes k} \rightarrow H^*(\M{g}{k}, \mathbb C) $ for all $g,k$ such that $\M{g}{k}$ exists and is non--empty.
 It is required to satisfy certain axioms that arise naturally from the geometry of the moduli space of curves.
-Let $\psi_l \in H^*(\M{g}{k})$, $1 \le l \le k$ be Mumford--Morita--Miller classes.
-The genus $g$ correlators of the CohFT are the following numbers:

-Denote by ${\mathcal F}_g$ the generating function of the genus $g$ correlators, called genus $g$ potential of the CohFT: